Mrs. Laura Huene: And I said, “What’s wrong? What’s wrong?” And she said, “I’ll go get your doctor.”

 Jim: “I’m sorry.”

-Laura: And I don't even think he said we needed to see him again.
-We could just see our regular OB if I wanted to and "I'm sorry" and left the room.
+Laura: And “We’ll … we’ll …” I don’t even know if he needed to … I don’t even think he said we needed to see him again.
+We could just see our regular OB if I wanted to and “I’m sorry” and left the room.

 Jim: Yeah.
 Let me ask you this and it can apply to a lot of different circumstances.
 Today we’re talking about the loss of a baby.
 But in this tragedy, giving birth to a child who shortly thereafter passed away, did you feel close to God or far from God?
 And did you feel like He was teaching you something in the process?
 Or were you just feeling pain?